Skip to main content

 Table of Contents

-While mentoring design students, I’ve noticed a common pattern: setting up a LinkedIn profile feels like a formal checkbox in the job search process.
-Yet it’s often the only way for me, as a team lead, to discover who you are and what you could bring to the team.
-I’ve reviewed hundreds of profiles, and I’ve seen how a well-crafted LinkedIn presence, combined with a thoughtful cover letter, can open doors that might otherwise remain closed.
-In this article, I’m sharing my evaluation process and practical tips I usually give to students - because your career story deserves to be told well, even if you’re just starting out.
+While mentoring design students, I’ve noticed that setting up a LinkedIn profile feels like a formal checkbox in the job search process.
+Yet for a team lead, it’s often the only way to discover who you are and what you could bring – and after reviewing hundreds of them, a thoughtful LinkedIn presence combined with a good cover letter changes how the review goes.
+Here’s my evaluation process and the practical tips I give to students.

 How design leads review LinkedIn profiles